-Student Name: Date: Address: Authorization is hereby given for the student named a bove to: [] receive the prescribed medication indicated from the e designated school personnel. [] self-administer the prescribed medication as permit Medication Name: Dosage: Date the administration is to begin:Date e the administration is to cease: Adverse reactions that should be reported to the physical ician: Adverse reactions for unauthorized user: Procedure to follow in the event that medication does asthma attack/allergic reaction: Other special instructions:
+tudent Name: Date:

+Address:

+authorization is hereby given for the student named above to:

+] receive the prescribed medication indicated from the designated school personnel.

+] self-administer the prescribed medication as permitted by law.

+Medication Name:

+Posage:

+Date the administration is to begin:Date the administration is to cease:

+Adverse reactions that should be reported to the physician:

+Adverse reactions for unauthorized user:

+Procedure to follow in the event that medication does not produce the expected relief from student's sthma attack/allergic reaction:

+Other special instructions:

+Other special instructions: